-Microsoft is taking their Internet of Things cloud services very seriously.
+Microsoft is taking its Internet of Things cloud services very seriously.
 They have cloud storage, machine learning, and IoT services, and have even developed their own operating system for IoT devices.
 This means they intend to provide a complete IoT solution provider.

 The pricing is done in 4 tiers based on how much data your devices will generate.
 Below 8,000 messages per unit per day is free.
 It does get complicated when you start to integrate with other Microsoft services, but they have a great pricing calculator to help you out.

 Like Amazon, Google, Oracle and IBM, Microsoft also has some other cool services you can use on their could platform.
-These include things like machine learning a data analytics so you can build some really cool applications. check out our article here for more info.
+These include things like machine learning data analytics so you can build some really cool applications. check out our article here for more info.

 3. IBM Watson IoT Platform

 IBM is another IT giant trying to set itself up as an Internet of Things platform authority.
 They try to make their cloud services as accessible as possible to beginners with easy apps and interfaces.
 You can try out their sample apps to get a feel for how it all works.
 You can also store your data for a specified period, to get historical information from your connected devices.